-PINE STREET STUB SECURITY
+600078 PINE STREET STUB SECURITY Managed by: SFT

 Scope: Design and install security mitigations at the Pine St Stub access way to the Downtown Seattle Transit Tunnel (DSTT) to include security fencing, cameras, and lighting.

 Changes to authorized project allocation since 2021: New project for \$300 thousand for security mitigation.